 It is now expected of any modern site.

 How hard is it to make a site responsive?

 Technically speaking, it isn't that hard.
 If I were less of a developer and more of a businessman, I would have seized the wave of site updates as businesses transitioned into the age of mobile-friendly web design.
 Plenty of people did, for better or worse.

 Some frameworks and pre-built templates claim to offer it automatically, but that should be taken with some skepticism.
 Yes, they can work properly, but few of them do this automatically.
 Of the ones that do, it isn't always perfect.

 Responsive web design isn't just a feature — it's the current standard.

-I would be wary of any "professional" that doesn't include it in 2017.
+I would be wary of any "professional" that doesn't include it.

 Mobile is the new normal.